Product Development Efficiency in the Age of Naturalness

 Solutions to some of these problems are not always so obvious, especially when ingredient suppliers address them on the back-end of product development versus the start.

 Strategy: Collaborating with suppliers in the early stages of the development process can help mitigate the chance of reformulation and product launch delays due to unforeseen interactions.
-For example, partnering with a supplier like Sensient who has extensive experience in managing full ingredient systems of colour, flavour, extracts, and other natural ingredients helps to ensure compatibility from bench formulation to batch scale-up.
+For example, partnering with a supplier like Sensient who has extensive experience in managing full ingredient systems of color, flavor, extracts, and other natural ingredients helps to ensure compatibility from bench formulation to batch scale-up.

 Turn-key solutions of integrated or complimentary natural ingredients can optimize product development efficacy and potentially increase speed to market.
 Formulating with ingredient solutions ensured for compatibility is also a proactive approach to cost, especially since time is money in new product development.